 So let me break this down into four parts.

-Circadian rhythm: While it’s not a music genre, it is a natural, internal process that regulates the sleep/wake cycle and repeats every 24 hours.
-This internal clock runs in the background to carry out essential functions and processes.
-It’s also directly influenced by environmental cues, especially light, so circadian rhythms are tied to the cycle of day and night.
+Circadian rhythm: While it's not a music genre, it is a natural, internal process that regulates the sleep/wake cycle and repeats every 24 hours.
+This internal clock runs in the background to carry out essential functions and processes and is directly influenced by environmental cues, especially light, so circadian rhythms are tied to the cycle of day and night.

-Neurotransmitters: Chemical substances that act as messengers in the nervous system.
+Neurotransmitters: A chemical substance that acts as a messenger in the nervous system.
 These are chemical signals that can affect such feelings as mood, hunger, anxiety, and fear.